mhabbasiit/DTI/README.md

 5. DTI Model Fitting: run_dtifit_dipy.py
 6. Registration to MNI Space using Rigid + Affine transformation: run_reg_mni.py
 7. Quality control of final output:  run_final_qc.py
+8. Generate an HTML QC report for all individual subjects and overall: dti_qc.py

-All the files consider as input the subject identifier (They work on a subject by subject basis).
+All the files consider the subject identifier as input (They work on a subject-by-subject basis).
 An example of how to parallelize this in a slurm environment is shown in run_topup.slurm  (https://github.com/mhabbasiit/DTI/blob/master/run_topup.slurm)